 The risks of using weed for sleep, what to consider

-Before jumping to your final decision of having cannabis to improve your sleep, consulting the guidance and professional advice from your healthcare provider is highly recommended.
+Before jumping to your final decision of having cannabis to improve your sleep, consulting your healthcare provider's guidance and professional advice is highly recommended.
 As they best know your current medical condition and history, they can provide you with sound medical advice best fitted for you.

-Do keep in mind that long-term usage may countereffect the goal you actually are trying to achieve as our body can develop a tolerance for the sedative effects lowering the cannabis efficacy and a higher dose for the same result might be needed.
-Long-term marijuana use in high dosage may result in sleep disturbances bringing you back to where you started!
+Keep in mind that long-term usage may countereffect the goal you are trying to achieve.
+Our body can develop a tolerance for the sedative effects lowering the cannabis efficacy, and a higher dose for the same result might be needed.
+Long-term marijuana use in high dosages may result in sleep disturbances bringing you back to where you started!

 When to use weed for sleep

 When picking the variety of weed you are taking for the very first time, focus on which forms of weed you want to utilize for your sleep.
-Your choice will also decide on when is the right time to use them to experience its effects at the perfect time you need it.
+Your choice will also decide when is the right time to use them to experience their effects when you need them.

 When opting for inhalation, effects also depend on the number of times it is inhaled, the length of inhalation, and other contributing factors.
 Most commonly, THC content boosts its effects approximately in 10 minutes.

-Thus, when you want to use weed for a good night’s sleep, timing is important.
-While everyone’s physiology is different and there is no one-size-fits-all solution to this, using weeds an hour or two before bedtime is the most common to have a well-rested night.
+Thus, timing is important when you want to use weed for a good night's sleep.
+While everyone's physiology is different, and there is no one-size-fits-all solution to this, using weeds an hour or two before bedtime is the most common to have a well-rested night.

 What form of weed to use for sleep

-Cannabis can be consumed in various ways either by inhalation through smoking and vaporizing and oral or placing it under the tongue as a tincture.
+Cannabis can be consumed in various ways, either by inhalation through smoking and vaporizing and oral or by placing it under the tongue as a tincture.
 Each format has its fair share of benefits and drawbacks.